buu342/N64-UNFLoader/README.md

 ### Important implementation details
 **General**
-* Due to the data header, a maximum of 8MB can be sent through USB at once.
+* Due to the data header, a maximum of 8MB can be sent through USB in a single `usb_write` call.

 **64Drive**
 * The USB Buffers are located on the 63MB area in SDRAM.
 This is a problem if your game is 64MB, and can be fixed by putting the 64Drive in extended address mode.
 This however, will break HW1 compatibility.